Juan Orlando Hernández: U.S. drug trafficking investigation, arrest, extradition, conviction, and pardon

-The United States specifically charged Hernández with accepting millions of dollars in bribes from narcotraffickers since 2004, and in particular the Sinaloa Cartel, led at the time by Joaquín "El Chapo" Guzmán, since 2012.
-The indictment states that Tony Hernández collected the bribes using men armed with machine guns; in exchange, Juan Orlando Hernández conspired to protect smugglers from investigation and arrest, specifically providing "access to law enforcement and military information, including data from flight radar in Honduras."
+The United States specifically charged Hernández with accepting millions of dollars in bribes from narcotraffickers since 2004, and in particular the Sinaloa Cartel, led by Joaquín "El Chapo" Guzmán.
+The indictment stated that Tony Hernández collected the bribes using men armed with machine guns; in exchange, Juan Orlando Hernández conspired to protect smugglers from investigation and arrest, specifically providing "access to law enforcement and military information, including data from flight radar in Honduras".
 In a video statement posted on social media, Hernández said he was innocent and that he had been set up by drug traffickers.

-On 10 May 2022, Hernández pled not-guilty to all charges and complained about the conditions in which he is being held, with his lawyer describing those conditions as those of a "prisoner of war", and saying they were "psychologically debilitating".

-Hernández's trial began on 21 February 2024 in New York City and concluded on 8 March, when he was found guilty of drug trafficking.
+On 10 May 2022, Hernández pled not guilty to all charges and complained about the conditions in which he was being held, with his lawyer describing those conditions as those of a "prisoner of war", and saying they were "psychologically debilitating".
+Hernández's trial began on 21 February 2024 in New York City and concluded with a guilty verdict on 8 March.
 On 26 June, he was sentenced to 45 years in prison.

-Brooklyn Detention Center

-One of his cellmates sharing the domitory at the Brooklyn Detention Center is Sam Bankman-Fried.
-He also shared the dormitory with American rapper 6ix9ine (aka Tekashi69).
-Another inmate is Genaro García Luna who served as the Secretary of Public Security of Mexico during the administration of Felipe Calderón from 2006 to 2012.
+In November 2025, days before the Honduran general election, President Donald Trump announced that he would grant Hernández a federal pardon and endorsed Nasry Asfura, the candidate from his party.
+On 1 December 2025, Hernández was released from the United States Penitentiary, Hazelton, located in Hazelton, West Virginia, after receiving a pardon from Trump for his drug conviction.
+Trump claimed that the investigation into Hernández was a "Biden administration set up”, and that "They basically said he was a drug dealer because he was the president of the country".
+The Wall Street Journal later reported that "Trump pardoned Hernández so quickly that White House chief of staff Susie Wiles and other senior officials had no advance notice."
+Hernández's release came as Honduras was locked in a "technical tie" for the election of a new president.
+On the afternoon of 1 December, there were just 515 votes separating Asfura from his nearest challenger, Salvador Nasralla, a former TV host standing as a centrist candidate.
+However, on 2 December 2025, Nasralla, who also previously challenged Hernández in the 2017 Honduras presidential election, took the lead over Asfura, with Trump alleging election fraud.
+Asfura was ultimately elected president, defeating Nasralla by 40.3% to 39.5%.
+On 8 December, the Honduran government issued an international arrest warrant for Hernández.
+His lawyer described the move as political.
+Juan Orlando Hernández returned to Honduras in July 2026, after a judge temporarily suspended his arrest warrant.